wunderio/elasticsearch_helper/UPGRADE.md

 ## Changes in configuration

-Running `drush updb` and exporting the changed configuration should be sufficient to convert the configuration structure to the new format.
+Running `drush updb` and exporting the changed configuration should be sufficient to convert the old configuration structure to the new structure.

 Configuration object `elasticsearch_helper.settings` structure has been changed: